benhyland/personal-site/pages/cv.md

 Developer at **[LMAX Exchange](http://www.lmax.com/)**

 * Development of new features for order matching, brokering, risk management, monitoring, market data and trade reporting
-* Decreasing latency via cpu affinity, disk, and network IO tuning, refactoring, and targeted architecture change
+* Decreasing latency via cpu affinity, disk and network IO tuning, refactoring, and targeted architecture change
 * Design and development of tooling to improve the build system, database management, and development and deployment processes

 * * * * *